Secco2112/ChatMenu/README.md

     v2.0 - Muriatic Acid, Hydrogen Chloride and Caustic Soda options just will only appear if you are in Cook Off, Lab Rats or Rats. v2.0 - If you are on the first day of Hotline Miami will also appear the options of chemicals and city locations to find the barcodes.
 All this in a third page of the menu. v2.0 - QuickMenu to SimpleMenu.
+    v2.1 - Added Italian translation to 2.0 version.
+    v2.1 - Added voice audio to "Fix the drill" option.

 Installation: